morsuning/morsuning/README.md

 I'm interested in **Cloud Native** and **Distributed Systems**

-My vision is to use automation and intelligence to liberate humans from labor!

 The three core things I focus on are software, data and intelligence

 <!--